 UC Berkeley's student-run pre-seed startup incubator, crafting individualized paths for student founders across industries and academic backgrounds in a 3-month program.

-A global competition that provides aspiring entrepreneurs with mentoring, exposure, and $50,000 in prizes to transform their ideas into ventures that will address the world's most pressing challenges.
+A global competition that provides aspiring entrepreneurs with mentoring, exposure, and over $80,000 in prizes to transform their ideas into ventures that will address the world's most pressing challenges.
 Teams from across the globe learn how to design scalable models through a process that emphasizes stakeholder discovery, business innovation, and social impact assessment.

 Focused on connecting MBA students to the VC community through hands-on projects, HVF is involved in several entrepreneurial activities and events on campus.